Free Website Content - Networking for Business

 It is often not who you know, but who they know.
 I can't

-tell you the number of times I've seen someone put-off someone
+tell you the number of times I've seen someone put-off

-to meet for weeks.
+they've been trying to meet for weeks.

 Honesty.